Centers & Institutes

 A summer language school offering eight-week courses in Arabic, Chinese, French, German, Hebrew, Italian, Latin, Russian, Spanish, and Tibetan.
 Students attend classes five days a week, seven-and-a-half hours a day.

 Located in Oyster, Virginia, the Center provides facilities to support a wide variety of research activities in the coastal bays, salt marshes and barrier islands of the Eastern Shore of Virginia.

 Part of the Department of Environmental Sciences, this research and service unit provides government, educational, industry, media, and individual clients with information on the impact of weather and climate on economic and ecologic systems.

 Established in 2008, this Center connects Tibetan Studies scholars around the world to advance collaborative research and offers Tibet-related courses, cultural programs, speaker series and community engagement.

 Seeks to promote a creative atmosphere and to provide a wide variety of tools to aid engineers, programmers and composers with interactive computer music, multichannel digital audio and other areas of development.

 For more than 25 years, this annual fall celebration of movies has featured first-run features and timeless classics, high-profile industry insiders and up-and-coming stars, as well as filmmakers from Virginia and beyond.

-Promoting interdisciplinary and collaborative research and interpretation of the African and African-American experience in a global context, the Institute administers U.Va.'s undergraduate major/minor degree in African-American and African Studies.
+Now a full-fledged academic department in the College and Graduate School of Arts & Sciences, the Institute promotes interdisciplinary and collaborative research and interpretation of the African and African-American experience in a global context, and administers UVA's undergraduate major/minor degree in African-American and African Studies.